-Strickland has contributed scores of feature stories on the arts, film, literature, and theater to The New York Times, as well as publications like The Wall Street Journal, Washington Post, Chicago Tribune and magazines like Art & Antiques, The Nation, Civilization, American Theater, Garden Design, and Downbeat.
-She writes feature stories on the arts for Art in America magazine and The Christian Science Monitor.
+Strickland has contributed scores of feature stories on the arts, film, literature, and theater to The New York Times, as well as publications like Art in America magazine, Christian Science Monitor, The Wall Street Journal, Washington Post, Chicago Tribune and magazines like Art & Antiques, The Nation, Civilization, American Theater, Garden Design, and Downbeat.

 She has a Ph.D., specializing in American Literature and Culture, from the University of Michigan.
-Strickland is a former college professor, having worked at Stony Brook University, Stevens Institute of Technology, Rutgers University, Southampton College, and LaGuardia Community College.
+Strickland is a former college professor, having worked most recently at Stony Brook University.
 Her film scripts have been produced as documentaries and broadcast on cable television, as well as used in college curricula.
 Her feature-film screenplays have won prizes in national script competitions.
 Strickland lives and works in Long Island and New York City.

-Annotated Mona Lisa has a facebook page with updates on arts happenings.
-Strickland contributes reflections on the current cultural scene via twitter (@carolartbeat).
-Her historical novel, The Eagle and the Swan, has been released as an eBook by Erudition Digital.
-It is available on amazon.com at the kindle store and from the book website, http://www.theeagleandtheswan.com.
-The novel has a facebook page and twitter account: @eagleandtheswan.
+Masterpieces of Art and Annotated Mona Lisa have facebook pages with updates on arts happenings.
+Strickland contributes reflections on current culture via twitter (@carolartbeat).
+Her historical novel, The Eagle and the Swan, was published as an eBook by Erudition Digital (available on amazon.com at the kindle store and from the book website, http://www.theeagleandtheswan.com).
 The first installment of an enhanced version of the eBook is viewable on the book website.
 It can be downloaded for free and includes maps, timelines, images, and supplementary information.

 Facebook page for Masterpieces of Art-Impressionism: A Legacy of Light